 Herbicides and chemical based products are under increased international regulatory scrutiny for environmental and carcinogenic risks.
 Ubiqutek aims to solve these issues facing the industry though the launch of its initial product rootwave pro that can kill and control a variety of weeds using electricity.
 Ubiqutek utilizes a B2B model and seeks to market its product to larger scale mechanical weed control distributors and manufacturers.

-The application cycle for The Yield Lab 2018 will open in January 2018.
+The application cycle for The Yield Lab 2018 will open on January 29th 2018 and closes on March 2nd 2018 (originally February 23rd but now extended by a week).

-Companies will be able to apply for both Yield Lab accelerators through a single application form.
-If you have questions about our application process, please visit The Yield Lab’s Frequently Asked Questions, or contact Connie Bowen (firstname.lastname@example.org.)
+If you have questions about our application process, please visit The Yield Lab’s Frequently Asked Questions here

-Pitch days, where each team will have one hour to give a presentation, will take place in Dublin with a panel of mentors and agtech investors in February and March, with the 2018 intake notified by the end of March.
+Pitch days, where each team will have one hour to give a presentation, will take place in Dublin with a panel of mentors and AgTech investors in April, with the 2018 intake notified by the end of April.

 2nd Floor, Queensgate, Dock Road, Galway Ireland